KAVY-31/Kavya-s-Projects/README.md

 Attrition and Work-Life Balance Analysis Dashboard

 Developed an interactive Power BI dashboard to analyze employee attrition trends and work-life balance, providing key insights for HR teams to enhance employee satisfaction and retention strategies.

-Key Metrics and Custom Measures:

-Total Employees, Employees Who Quit, Attrition % (custom measure), Active Employees, and Average Employee Age.
+Key Metrics and Custom Measures:Total Employees, Employees Who Quit, Attrition % (custom measure), Active Employees, and Average Employee Age.
-Visualizations:

-Attrition by Department: A pie chart illustrating attrition rates across various departments, helping HR teams identify critical areas.
+Visualizations:Attrition by Department: A pie chart illustrating attrition rates across various departments, helping HR teams identify critical areas.
 Attrition by Age Group and Gender: A stacked column chart that highlights the distribution of attrition based on age and gender.
 Attrition by Education Level: A stacked bar chart providing insights into attrition trends across different educational qualifications.
 Work-Life Balance: Created a table to analyze work-life balance satisfaction levels across multiple job roles, allowing for a deeper understanding of employee well-being:
 Example: Sales Executives and Laboratory Technicians showed higher levels of work-life balance satisfaction (Level 3 and 4), while Healthcare Representatives had a more even distribution across all levels.
 Job Satisfaction: A custom measure displayed using a gauge visual, enabling quick assessment of overall job satisfaction levels.
 Attrition by Age Group: An additional pie chart offering a detailed breakdown of attrition based on age.
-Business Impact:

-Provided actionable insights into employee retention, identifying trends by department, education, and demographics.
+Business Impact:Provided actionable insights into employee retention, identifying trends by department, education, and demographics.
 Empowered HR teams to take data-driven decisions for improving job satisfaction and work-life balance, ultimately reducing attrition.